 Pinpointing the type of pain can help a doctor identify the cause.
-For example, it may be a dull ache or a sharper, stabbing pain.

 In some cases, a person might also experience numbness or weakness in the arm, and the arm may be difficult to lift or move.

 Below, we explore some health issues that can lead to left arm pain and accompanying symptoms — but no chest pain.
 Because the issue can cause concern, we also describe when professional medical intervention is necessary.

 The causes of left arm pain without chest pain can range from mild to severe.
 Anyone who suspects that they are having a stroke or heart attack should receive emergency care.

 - numbness or weakness in the limbs or face, usually on one side of the body

 Some common symptoms of a heart attack include left arm pain with chest tightness or pain.
 However, heart attacks can present in a range of ways, and females, for example, may experience different or additional symptoms.